MARCH FOOD DRIVE IS FEB 27 - APRIL 9TH. LEARN HOW YOU CAN GET INVOLVED TODAY.

 • Requirements: Not a thing, just yourself.
 An identification is not required to attend.

-• Recommendations: You will want to bring your own bags and a cart if you have one.
+• Recommendations: You may want to bring your own bags and a cart if you have one.
 On average, visitors will leave with approximately 40 pounds of fresh produce per event.

 • Please note that your fist visit will require an onsite registration process that will take 5-10 minutes to complete.